top of page

 I remember the moment clearly.
-I was standing in front of my very first class at Byron Community College (Australia) about to deliver my first official workshop.
+I was standing in front of my very first class at a College in Australia about to deliver my first official workshop.

 In front of me sat a group of adults from six different countries and vastly different cultural backgrounds.
 There were 20-year-old backpackers from France and South America, published authors and artists from all over Australia, emerging entrepreneurs, and even two senior scholars who wanted to learn how to communicate their field to 'outsiders.'